Our services

 To obtain the precise performance ratio it is important that the measurement of the amount of irradiation (or irradiance) received is as correct as possible.
 To do this, a photovoltaic or thermopile pyranometer is most commonly used.

-For more in-depth information, click the link: Should I use a pyranometer or a solarimeter?
+For more in-depth information, click the link: Should I use a pyranometer or a irradiance sensor?

 learn more